Acid Reflux: Causes & Self Care Remedies

 - Hydrogenated vegetable oils, including margarine, shortening and deep fried take-away foods.

 Having occasional symptoms of acid reflux is not very serious.
 However, if it continues to persist, it can lead to more serious problems.

-Oesophagitis, an inflamed lining of the oesophagus, can lead to bleeding and trouble swallowing.
+Esophagitis, an inflamed lining of the oesophagus, can lead to bleeding and trouble swallowing.

 Acid reflux can also be a sign of stomach ulcers.

-What about Antacids?
+What About Antacids?